Evaporative swamp coolers and air conditioners work very differently in how they cool.

-A swamp cooler uses evaporation while air conditioners use pressure to cool the surrounding air.
+A swamp cooler uses evaporation, while air conditioners use pressure and refrigerant to cool the surrounding air.

-Should you buy a swamp cooler or an air conditioner here are the differences and some things to think about.
+Should you buy a swamp cooler or an air conditioner, below are the differences and some things to think about.

 The mechanics of how they work is the same as getting out of a swimming pool wet on a windy day.

-A swamp cooler works by pumping water to the top of a cooler which drip down on porous pads.
+A swamp cooler works by pumping water to the top of a cooler, which drips down on porous pads.

-If you live in a dry climate such as the American South West than you have probably seen or heard of evaporative coolers as they are used a lot in such climates.
+If you live in a dry climate such as the American South West, then you have probably seen or heard of evaporative coolers as they are used a lot in such climates.

 Areas that have high humidity don’t allow such coolers to work and use standard air conditioning units instead.

-The advantage of a evaporative cooler is mainly the cost.
+The advantage of an evaporative cooler is mainly the cost.

 They are cheaper to buy and use less electricity than an air conditioning unit.